-Feeder: An electric line and associated equipment at a normal voltage level between 6.6kV and 22kV which a distributor uses to distribute electricity.
+Feeder: A high voltage electric line and associated equipment at a normal voltage level between 6.6kV and 22kV which a distributor uses to distribute electricity.

 CBD feeder: A feeder supplying Melbourne CBD as determined from zone substation coverage maps and as agreed by the Essential Services Commission.